Kento Momota caps stellar year with 11th badminton title | The Japan Times

 “He led (in the deciding game) but I was patient,” said Momota, who was banned for a year in 2016 for illegal gambling.

-“And then I got to know that he was suffering pain so all I needed to do was stay calm.”
+“And then I got to know that he was in pain so all I needed to do was stay calm.”

 In the women’s final, China’s Chen Yufei also roared back from a game down to defeat Taiwan’s Tai Tzu-ying 12-21, 21-12, 21-17.